 Robert Morley '11 is a graduate student at the University of Iowa.

 Luke Osborne '10 is studying engineering at Boston University.

 Nicholas Dee '09 is a graduate student at the University of Illinois.

 Vytas Vaznelis '07 is teaching classical languages at Saint Peter's Preparatory School in New Jersey.

 Alyssa Bevans '07 is an editor and video producer at Flinn Scientific in Chicago.

 Augustana College offers both a major and minor in classics (study in Greek and Latin, along with Greek and Roman history and classical literature) as well as in classical studies (including either Greek or Latin, plus history and literature).

 The three full-time classics faculty all hold the Ph.D. and have a wide range of complementary specializations: Greek and Roman history and historiography, Greek and Roman religion and early Christianity, women in classical antiquity, and classics and pop culture.
-Seven additional faculty from the fields of ancient philosophy, medieval history and literature, New Testament studies and art history also teach courses in the department.
+Additional faculty from the fields of ancient philosophy, New Testament studies and art history also teach courses in the department.